 Where can you find jobs in Amsterdam?

 Everywhere!
 You probably have better chances at places that already have signs outside that they are looking for people.
 Other than that you can always hand in your CV at any shop, bar, or cafe that you think looks cool.
-However, from my personal experience, I’ve noticed that employers here get annoyed if you give them your resume when they haven’t posted anywhere that they are looking for people.
-It is also a good idea to check out some employment websites.
-It will definitely save you a lot of time and paper!
+However, from my personal experience, I’ve noticed that employers here get annoyed if you give them your resume when they haven’t posted anywhere that they are looking for people, keep this in mind.

 Can I get a job at a coffee shop in Amsterdam?